mtsdaneels/injChromNumber/README.md

 inj = 12:       0       0       0       0       0       0       0       2       35      130     219     228
 ```

-To get the injective coloring of the graphs while using the least amount of colors for that graph, you can use -c after all the gilters.
+To get the injective coloring of the graphs while using the least amount of colors for that graph, you can use -c after all the filters.
 This prints an array with the colors used for the graphs that are printed.
 For example:

  ```
 ./plantri -g 12 | java -jar injChromNumber.jar -f 6-11 7-12 -c